GRIDAPPSD/gridappsd-state-plotter/README.md

 - -ang[le]: voltage angle plots should be created
 - -over[lay]: overlays simulation measurement and state estimate values in the same bottom plot instead of the default to plot the difference between simulation measurement and state estimate values
 - -match: only plot state estimates when there is a matching bus,phase pair in simulation measurements
 - -comp[aritivebasis]: plot comparitive basis values.
-I.e., per-unit voltage magnitudes and relative to nominal voltage angles (default)
+I.e., per-unit voltage magnitudes and relative-to-nominal voltage angles (default)
-- -phys[icalunits]: plot physical units for voltage magnitude and absolute values for voltage angles
+- -phys[icalunits]: plot voltage magnitude in physical units and voltage angle in absolute/non-relative terms.
+I.e., no shifting is applied to the voltage angle; three-phase systems will have voltage angles clustered around each of three nominal phase angles.
 - -nocomp[aritivebasis]: equivalent to -phys[icalunits], comparitive basis values are not plotted
 - -stat[s][istics]: plots minimum, maximum, mean and standard deviation values over all bus,phase pairs for each timestamp (default if none from -bus, -conf, -all, nor -# are specified).
 Can be used in combination with -phase to report statistics for specific phases.
 The standard deviation is shown as a shaded range below and above the mean value.
 Minimum and maximum value ranges are shaded below and above the standard deviation ranges.
 - -bus: plots the specified bus name and phase comma-separated pair (no spaces) given as the argument that follows.
 The bus name alone may be given without a comma and phase and all phases that are present will be plotted, e.g. "-bus 150" will plot phases A, B, and C if present.
 Plotting combinations of bus,phase pairs is done by repeating the -bus option, e.g., "-bus 150,A -bus 160,A".
 Using -bus on the command line results in state-plotter-config.csv bus,phase pairs being disregarded.